Skip to main content

 • If you do let it auto-create a tag, use --target <branch|sha> to pin the release to the desired commit.

-• si orbit github release create is stricter: it checks the remote tag first, creates the tag ref only when --target <sha> is provided, and otherwise fails clearly.
+• orbit github release create is stricter: it checks the remote tag first, creates the tag ref only when --target <sha> is provided, and otherwise fails clearly.

 7) Prepare release notes and publish release